Estimating Commonsense Plausibility through Semantic Shifts: Limitations and Ethical Considerations

 \section{Limitations and Ethical Considerations}

 ComPaSS faces challenges in making absolute pointwise judgments.
 The method's reliance on semantic shift measurement inherently provides comparative assessments rather than definitive plausibility scores.
 This limitation stems from the difficulty in establishing absolute semantic distance thresholds for plausibility classification.
 Future work could explore calibration techniques to bridge this gap.
-In addition, for attribute value ranking task, our method relies on predefined templates to construct sentences for objects and candidate attributes.
-Automating template generation could be an important avenue for future improvement.

 As our method relies on LLMs and VLMs, it inherits potential biases present in the training data.
 These biases, whether related to societal stereotypes or uneven distribution of information across certain attributes, could affect the model's judgment in ranking attribute plausibility.
 Consequently, our method may inadvertently perpetuate or amplify these biases, especially in scenarios where the model's understanding of an attribute is skewed by biased representations in the data.
 Addressing these biases is an important avenue for future work.